hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - it is getting too slow to be really useable for a longer time as soon as it gets used more heavily
-- notes: it looks like having only 2gb ram (i.e. having to make quite a bit of use of memory/swap compression) and only two not to powerful cpu cores is the limiting factor here
+- notes: it looks like having only 2gb ram (i.e. having to make quite a bit of use of memory/swap compression) and only two not too powerful cpu cores is the limiting factor here
 - info: v5.18.1 kernel, debian bookworm, 2gb ram, 16gb emmc